tc39/proposal-type-annotations/README.md

 }
 ```

-In addition to substantially worse ergonomics, the comment-based syntax is a significant subset of
+In addition to substantially worse ergonomics, the comment-based syntax is a significantly reduced subset of
-the features supported in TypeScript, in part because it's difficult to ergonomically map every
+the full feature set supported in TypeScript, in part because it's difficult to ergonomically map every
 feature of a language with integrated types onto a comment-based representation.
 Using the
 comment-based syntax means that the documentation is much harder to use, and substantially
 complicates asking questions (or reviewing previous questions) on online support forums such as